Microstructure of He II in the presence of boundaries

-Here, $U_{2}$ is the interaction potential of helium atoms with all walls.
+Consider He II in a rectangular vessel $L_{x}\times L_{y} \times L_{z}$ in size.
+The Hamiltonian has the form Here, $U_{2}$ is the interaction potential of helium atoms with all walls.
 The potentials of the walls are similar by form \cite{zar1977} to the interaction potential of two helium atoms.
 The free surface of liquid helium creates an energy barrier also, and we consider it as a wall.
-Below, we assume all barriers identical with simple potential
+Below, we assume all barriers identical with the simple potential

 We take $U_{s}$ finite, and the transition $U_{s}\rightarrow \infty$ will be made in final formulas.